 Batch processing is waiting for a particular quantity of raw data to be obtained before performing an ETL job to filter, aggregate, and prepare massive volumes of data for analysis.
 It is utilized when data freshness is not a problem.
 Hadoop open-source frameworks are a common alternative for such large data processing.

 This specific component is responsible for the continuous flow of data which is necessary for real time data analytics.
-It usually do this by locating and pulling data as soon as it is generated and push it to other components for real time processing.
+It usually does this by locating and pulling data as soon as it is generated and push it to other big data technology components for real time processing.

 This could be helpful in a number of use cases like financial applications however it requires more resources and computing as it is constantly monitoring for changes in different data sources.